bmilcs/odin-project/express.md

 - Two views: index & display-photo view, which displays a single photo
 - Controller: called by Express whenever we get an `app.get()` request
   - Uses details of the request to determine which view is shown & what image is displayed, depending if the index or specific photo page is requested

+## Deployment

+PaaS: Platform as a Service

+- Specific hosting provider
+- Easier & approachable for beginners
+- Manage low level details with underlying server infrastructure

+PaaS are like landlords:

+- Take care of all utilities, building maintenance & security

+## PaaS Instances

+Instances are virtual "computers" that run your app.

+One instance = single instance of your app running at one time.
+This is similar to using localhost.

+Multiple instances = several copies of your app running simultaneous to handle more traffic.

+## PaaS Databases

+PaaS provide databases.

+- Spin up a DB for you: all configuration & setup
+- Many provide:
+  - auto backups
+  - security patches